BCCOHP is governed by a 10-member board made up of five oral health professional members and five public members.

 Position: Public Member

 Marion Erickson is the Research Manager at the Health Arts Research Centre at the University of Northern British Columbia (UNBC) in Prince George.
-She has completed a B.A. in Public Administration and Community Development from UNBC and holds an Applied Business Technology Certificate from College of New Caledonia.
-She is currently a Masters of Education candidate at Thompson Rivers University.
-Marion is currently serving the B.C.
-Health Regulators Indigenous Student Advisory Group and has served as the elected Undergraduate Student Senator at UNBC.
+Marion has a Master of Education from Thompson Rivers University; she has completed a Bachelor of Arts in Public Administration and Community Development from UNBC and holds an Applied Business Technology Certificate from College of New Caledonia.
+Marion Erickson is currently serving on the Doulas for Aboriginal Families Grant Program Advisory Circle.
 Marion has also worked with the First Nations Health Authority and BC Cancer to release a set of Indigenous cervical cancer screening materials that are intended to bring awareness to the public and health professionals about how intergenerational trauma can impact Indigenous women’s access to health care.

 Position: Public Member